-He bowed.
+He inclined his head.
 “You’re most welcome.”

 “I tried to fasten your buttons.”

 “I did.”
-He watched her with an intensity that set her heart racing and her flesh aflame with the desire to feel him touch her.
+He watched her with an intensity that startled her.
 She lifted her eyes and caught a breath.
 His smile refreshed her.
-“I-I must look a mess,” she mumbled, trying to smooth her sodden dress.
+She tried to smooth her sodden dress.

 “Please, I don’t mean to be offensive.
 Forgive me.”

 Leila placed her hand on her flushed face.